Alternatives to Incarceration in Drug Cases in Kentucky

 Since the late 1980s, there has been a dramatic shift in the American justice system’s approach to drug crimes.
 Drug courts, which operate or are being planned in all 50 states, offer an alternative to traditional incarceration.
 By providing a structure that emphasizes substance abuse treatment and on-going supervision, drug courts aim to rehabilitate and reduce repeat offenses.
-To learn about the range of alternatives to jail that may be available to you, call 502-582-2020 today to speak with criminal defense attorney William M. Butler, Jr., or contact him via email to schedule your initial confidential consultation.
+To learn about the range of alternatives to jail that may be available to you, call (502) 237-0871 today to speak with criminal defense attorney William M. Butler, Jr., or contact him via email to schedule your initial confidential consultation.
 He has over 35 years experience helping others successfully navigate the criminal justice system, he can help you too.
-For more information, please see his Case Results and Testimonials.

 The first drug court was established in Miami, Florida, in 1989.
 First developed as a way to relieve increased felony caseloads and overcrowded jails and prisons, the drug court movement has gained tremendous momentum throughout the United States.
 In the decades since then, drug courts now operate or are being planned, in all 50 states.

 Recognizing that incarceration alone has not been an effective solution to breaking the cycle of drug abuse and crime, the drug court model combines criminal justice and a medical treatment approach.
 Together, it is believed, these methods can help individuals break their dependence on drugs and ultimately take back control of their lives.